 Mann and Cooper head down to the planet’s surface to set up an outpost.
-Along the way Cooper discovers that in traveling to Mann’s Planet and waking him from cryosleep, the Endurance crew hadn’t raised Lazarus from the dead at all.
+Along the way Cooper discovers that in traveling to Mann’s Planet and waking him from cryosleep, Lazarus may not have been the one who was awoken or raised from the dead.

 Dr. Mann: Just take this gently.